OpenMDAO/OpenMDAO/openmdao/docs/features/model_visualization/n2_details.rst

    | |help|                | Help                            | Brings up the help window                                                                          |
    +-----------------------+---------------------------------+----------------------------------------------------------------------------------------------------+

+|

 Show Legend
 -----------
 If you click on the legend button |show_legend|, you will see the legend appear below the N2 diagram.
+The Legend window can then be dragged to a location of the user's choice.

 .. image::
     images/legend.png